XanderJennie-JPG/DilemmaApp/README.md

 # Hello!
 We are team Dilemma! :stethoscope:
-## We are a group of final year students at THUAS :nerd_face:
+## We are a group of final year students at THUAS

 We are a team that consists of four students 🧑‍🎓.